 One of the easiest ways to sanitize pruning equipment is to use ethanol or isopropyl alcohol.
 To sanitize with alcohol, wipe or dip the tool into the alcohol.
 No prolonged soak is needed.
 Rubbing alcohol (70% isopropyl alcohol) and ethanol are readily purchased from most drug stores and other retail outlets and can be used directly from the container with no dilution necessary.
 Disinfecting with alcohol is preferred for homeowners to most other methods because it is easy to use, easy to find in stores, relatively inexpensive, does not require prolonged soaking, and isn't as corrosive to tools as bleach and TSP.

 A 10% solution of household chlorine bleach can be used as a disinfectant.
 Prepare the solution by mixing 9 parts water with 1 part bleach.
 Always add bleach to water (not water to bleach to avoid splashing) and protect skin and clothing from the bleach solution.
 Use the solution within two hours of preparing it.
-Soak pruning blades for 30 minutes in the solution and rinse the tool clean with clean water to prevent corrosion.
+Soak pruning blades for a minimum of 10 minutes in the solution and rinse the tool clean with clean water to prevent corrosion.

-Household disinfectants like surface wipes, cleaners, and sprays (i.e. Lysol, Pin-Sol, Clorox wipes, Microban, etc) may be used to sanitize pruning blades but their effectiveness at killing plant pathogens has not been evaluated.
-In many cases, these products could be effective at disinfecting pruning equipment, but other sanitizing solutions (such as alcohol) are preferred over these products because the efficacy of household disinfectants on pruning equipment is not well known.
+Household disinfectants like surface wipes, cleaners, and sprays (i.e. Lysol, Pin-Sol, Clorox wipes, Microban, etc) may be used to sanitize pruning blades.
+They are very effective at killing bacteria and other pathogens on surfaces and equipment in hospitals and schools, but their effectiveness at killing plant pathogens on garden equipment has not been well evaluated.
+It is likely that these products could be effective at disinfecting pruning equipment, but other sanitizing solutions (such as alcohol) are preferred over these products because the formulations and active ingredients of household cleaners can vary by product and their efficacy on pruning equipment is not well known.